Irreversibility and randomness

-Based on earlier work by Grad (1958), Lanford (1975, 1976), Cercignani, Illner, and Pulvirenti (2013), Gallagher, Saint-Raymond, and Texier (2014), and others,\footnote{See especially the work summarized by Bodineau et al.\ (2023).} the program of rigorously deriving the Boltzmann equation from hard sphere dynamics was recently (about 150 years after Boltzmann!) completed by Deng, Hani, and Ma (2024), who extended earlier short-time derivations of the Boltzmann equation for the average value of $f_N$ as defined in \er{deff2} with respect to i.i.d.\ initial conditions to arbitrary times (for which solutions exist).
-Their overall strategy remained Lanford's, who combined Boltzmann's ideas from 1872 and 1877 by interpreting his distribution function $f_N$ from 1872 as a random variable in its dependence on the microscopic variables $\{\mathbf{z}_n\}$; as we noted, this was how Boltzmann saw his energy distribution function in 1877 (but not the one in 1872) in its dependence on a microstate.
+Until recently, the program of rigorously deriving the Boltzmann equation from hard-sphere dynamics was limited to short times (see footnote \ref{mathrefs}), where typically the average value of $f_N$ as defined in \er{deff2} was taken with respect to i.i.d.\ initial conditions.
+In a major step forward, Deng, Hani, and Ma (2024) extended these short-time derivations to arbitrary times for which solutions exist.
+Their conceptual framework was the same as Lanford's, who (as we already suggested) combined Boltzmann's ideas from 1872 and 1877 by interpreting his distribution function $f_N$ from 1872 as a random variable in its dependence on the microscopic variables $\{\mathbf{z}_n\}$; as we noted, this was how Boltzmann saw his energy distribution function in 1877 (but not the one in 1872).